The Latest | Trump becomes first former US president to be convicted of felony crimes

 MCALLEN, Texas — Voters along the border like Justin Gonzalez in McAllen, Texas, say the verdict in Donald Trump's hush money trial might challenge their perception of the former president but still fall short of swaying votes come November.

 “He’s a lot of things, but I never personally thought of him as a liar.
-I guess this would change my perception of him,” Gonzalez said.
+I guess this would change my perception of him,” Gonzalez said after learning that Trump continues to cling to his innocence.

 Gonzalez is excited about participating in his first national election but given the choice between President Joe Biden and Trump, he feels issues including immigration matter more.